The Maryland court system has four levels: two trial courts and two appellate courts.

 - Client Protection Fund maintains the integrity and protects the good name of the legal profession.
 The Fund, supported financially by practicing attorneys, reimburses claimants for losses caused by theft of funds by members of the Maryland Bar, acting either as attorneys or as fiduciaries.

-- Rules Committee meets regularly to consider proposed amendments and additions to the Maryland Rules of Procedure and submits recommendations for change to the Court of Appeals.
+- Standing Committee on Rules of Practice and Procedure meets regularly to consider proposed amendments and additions to the Maryland Rules of Procedure and submits recommendations for change to the Supreme Court of Maryland.

-- State Law Library provides access for the law-related information needs of the Judiciary as well as the legal community, government agencies, and the public.
+- Thurgood Marshall State Law Library provides access for the law-related information needs of the Judiciary as well as the legal community, government agencies, and the public.

 - Administrative Office of the Courts (AOC) provides administrative services for the Maryland Judiciary.
 These include personnel administration, preparation and administration of the Judiciary's budget, planning and research, and information systems.